rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 <hr />

+***
 Bash commands <strong>touch</strong> and <strong>echo</strong>
+create and change files.
+Text editors and IDEs also create and change files.

+***
-We can create and change files, but in order for them to be committed for tracking by git, they first must be specified in a git <strong>add</strong> command which puts changes in a sort of "shopping cart" called
+In order for files to be committed for tracking by Git, they first must be specified in a git <strong>add</strong> command which puts changes in a sort of "shopping cart" called
 <strong>staging</strong>, also called <strong>Index</strong>